Lesson 3: Validation & Errors — Data Safety, Type Checking

 group.add_argument("--quiet", action="store_true")

-Passing both = ❌ error!
+Passing both becomes an immediate ❌ error.

 Sample Code: Clean Input or No Input